 Australia's top private hospitals named

-Queensland's Mater Health Services has topped the list of Australia's best private hospitals, taking out the top two positions in the nation's largest and most comprehensive survey of patient satisfaction conducted by leading health fund Medibank Private.
+Tamara Private Hospital in regional New South Wales has topped the list of Australia's best private hospitals, rated by patients in the nation's most comprehensive survey of patient satisfaction conducted by Medibank Private.

-"These awards are testament to the hard work and dedication of our team of staff at Mater Private Hospital Redland," Mr Murray said.
+"These awards are testament to the hard work and dedication of our staff at Tamara," Ms Arthur said.

 Medibank Group Executive, Provider Relations, Cindy Shay, said the Survey results provide an accurate insight into the experience of most private hospital patients.